skls1337/anonymous-grading-app/README.md

-## All the available scrips are associated to the 'frontend' and 'backend' folder
+## All the available scripts are associated to the 'frontend' and 'backend' folder